jhimross/debug-troubleshooter/README.md

 == Description ==

-The "Debug & Troubleshooter" plugin provides essential tools for WordPress site administrators to diagnose and resolve issues efficiently.
+The "Debugger & Troubleshooter" plugin provides essential tools for WordPress site administrators to diagnose and resolve issues efficiently.
 It offers a dedicated section in the WordPress dashboard that displays comprehensive site health information, similar to the built-in Site Health feature, including PHP version, memory limit, WordPress constants, and active theme/plugin details.

 **Key Features:**